eelcovv/elixos/README.md

 ### ▶️ 3.
 Boot the Installed VM

-First, close the live installer and run
+First, close the live installer and start up your newly create VM with:

 ```shell
 just vm_run